tfardet/mpl_chord_diagram/README.md

     mat : square matrix
-        Flux data, mat[i, j] is the flux from i to j names : list of str, optional (default: no names) Names of the nodes that will be displayed. width : float, optional (default: 0.1)
+        Flux data, mat[i, j] is the flux from i to j names : list of str, optional (default: no names) Names of the nodes that will be displayed (must be ordered as the matrix entries).
+    order : list, optional (default: order of the matrix entries) Order in which the arcs should be placed around the trigonometric circle.
+    width : float, optional (default: 0.1)
         Width/thickness of the ideogram arc.
     pad : float, optional (default: 2)